Pronouns in Bulgarian

-Bulgarian pronouns change according to gender, number, definiteness and case.
+Pronouns in Bulgarian change according to gender, number, definiteness and case.
 Pronouns are classified as: personal, possessive, interrogative, demonstrative, reflexive, universal, negative, indefinite and relative.

 Personal pronouns

 In Bulgarian, there are two types of personal pronouns (лични местоимения): long (stressed, free) and short (unstressed, clitic).
 The long ones are used with both verbs and prepositions (only the direct object forms), whereas the short ones only with verbs.
 In some special cases the long and the short forms of the object pronouns can be used together.
 As in English, personal pronouns change depending on their function within the sentence.
 In Bulgarian, personal pronouns change according to whether it is: